jmmcalex/orange-shine/README.md

 - Currently the backend returns a single entity per request for ease of handling on the frontend.
 I would return a list of all matching entities and frontend should handle it accordingly. e.g. ticket.type === 'question' should pull up its an entire list of results.

 ### Data Management
-At first glance I thought this would be simple enough to run through each database file, normalize all the data into structured objects, something like this:
+At first glance I thought this would be simple enough to run through each database file, normalize all the data into structured objects (see below), I decided  I would be better served to just throw together a quck sqlite database.
 ```
 users: {
   _id: {